Support & subscribe

 Short answer: It’s staying right here in Lawrence, putting food on our families’ tables.
 We have no out-of-town and/or corporate owners.
 We love this town, and we want to be able to contribute to its success.

-Longer answer: The money we’re bringing in right now is supporting a full-time reporter/engagement director, some part-time reporters and payments to plenty of freelance reporters, columnists, photographers, and other folks in the Lawrence community, plus website costs, email newsletters and other odds and ends.
+Longer answer: The money we’re bringing in right now is supporting a full-time reporter/engagement director, some part-time reporters and payments to freelance reporters, photographers, columnists, and other folks in the Lawrence community, plus website costs, email newsletters and other odds and ends.
 Our founding reporter is taking as little as possible to keep a roof over her head and food in her cats’ bowls.

 Otherwise, we have very little overhead, and we are pouring every dime we can back into improving and expanding the Times.
-We’re also keeping as much of our own business local as possible; for instance, our website is hosted by Wildman Web Solutions, and our merchandise is made by Ryte T’s, both small businesses in Lawrence.
+We’re also keeping as much of our own business as local as possible; for instance, our website is hosted by Wildman Web Solutions, a fellow small business in Lawrence.

 Please know that as much as we love what we do, this isn’t just a hobby.
-We’re risking quite a bit to make the Times happen.
+We’re risking a lot to make the Times happen.
 We hope to be around for a long time, but that will ultimately rely on your support.

 • What benefits do paying subscribers get?

 Our philosophy is that income shouldn’t determine people’s access to critical information they need to live and engage in their communities.
 The benefit of paying is that the Times can continue to exist and make a difference in this community, for you and for everyone.
 We cannot make it without your support.